karabayse/edabit/README.md

 * Filter state names into categories
 * Exists a number higher
 * Remove numbers divisible by 13 from array
 * Eliminate odd numbers from array
+* Odd up, even down